 - Buying educational materials.
 Selected examples include books, musical instruments, developmentally appropriate toys and consumable supplies, such as paper, paint and chalk.

 - Acquiring indoor furniture and fixtures.
 Selected examples include tables, chairs, cribs and sleeping mats.

 - Creating an outdoor learning environment.
 Selected examples include building pathways, gardens or activity centers, such as a mud kitchen.

 - Buying playground equipment.
 Selected examples include swings, sandboxes, shade areas, playsets and energy-absorbing material.

 - Procuring health and safety supplies and other materials required to be licensed.
 Selected examples include first aid kits, electrical outlet covers and gates.

 - Having sufficient working capital on hand for the first month.
-Selected examples include money to cover payroll and children’s food while you register and onboard with the subsidy and USDA food programs.
+Selected examples include money to cover a week of pre-opening payroll and a month of children’s food while you register and onboard with the subsidy and USDA food programs.

 Priority will be given to applications from Aroostook, Franklin, Penobscot, Piscataquis, Somerset and Washington Counties.
 In addition, applicants committing to the following will receive bonus points: